kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 - **Phase 1:** LWS creates only Workload and PodGroup objects.
 Admission permits exactly one active level: whole LWS, replica, or leader/worker leaves.
-The selected level is lowered to flat PodGroup templates.
+This single-level shape is always lowered to flat PodGroup templates.
 An empty `spec.scheduling` selects replica mode and Gang scheduling.
 Leader and worker leaves are admitted independently in this phase; coordinating them as a gang of groups requires Phase 2.
-- **Phase 2:** behind a separate LWS gate and Kubernetes' `CompositePodGroup` gate, admission permits multiple active levels.
-LWS compiles them as `LWS root CPG -> per-replica CPGs -> leader/worker PodGroups`.
-Configurations created under Phase 1 remain valid and retain their flat representation.
-New or recreated objects may opt into a nested configuration.
+- **Phase 2:** behind a separate LWS gate and Kubernetes' `CompositePodGroup` gate, admission additionally permits multiple active levels.
+This multi-level shape is compiled as `LWS root CPG -> per-replica CPGs -> leader/worker PodGroups`.
+A single-level object remains flat even after Phase 2 is enabled; only a newly created object may opt into the multi-level shape because the scheduling hierarchy is immutable.

+The object shape, not the controller version, creation time, enabled phase, or an annotation/status side channel, is the persisted representation discriminator.
+LWS computes it from normalized user intent before synthesizing structural Basic ancestors or missing leaves:

+1. A level is active when the user configures policy, constraints, disruption, or claims at that level.
+An explicit `leader` or `worker` block activates the shared role level; the enclosing `replica` pointer is only a path and does not by itself activate the replica level.
+2. `spec.scheduling: {}` and `spec.scheduling.replica: {}` are the two special
+   empty forms.
+Both normalize to one active replica level with replica Gang.
+3. Exactly one active level means `Flat`; more than one means `Composite`.
+   Representation-specific Basic nodes and leaves are synthesized only after this decision and therefore cannot change it.

+`Composite` is admitted only when both Phase-2 gates are enabled.
+Updates cannot change an object from `Flat` to `Composite` or back.
+Consequently a restart, upgrade, or later Phase-2 enablement recompiles every existing Phase-1 object to the same flat Workload templates without storing an additional mode field.

 For a Phase-2 multi-level configuration, LWS fills omitted levels with Basic nodes or leaves.
 LWS and replica blocks always compile to composite nodes;